Asad-960/Taskify/README.md

 2. Ensure you have Node.js and npm (or yarn) installed.
 3. Install dependencies: `npm install` (or `yarn install`).
 4. Start the development server: `npm run dev` (or `yarn dev`).
-    The frontend will typically be available at `http://localhost:3000` (or another port specified by Vite).
+    The frontend will typically be available at `http://localhost:3000`

 ## Features